lmaccherone/documentdb-utils/README.md

 ### Tests ###

-I have a pattern for writing automated tests for my own stored procedures and I regularly exercise documentDBUtils in the course of running those stored procedures.
-I also have done extensive exploratory testing on DocumentDB's behavior using documentDBUtils... even finding some edge cases in DocumentDB's behavior. :-) However, you cannot run DoucmentDB locally and I don't have the patience to mock it out so there are currently no automated tests.
+I use the relatively simplistic documentdb-mock for writing automated tests for my own stored procedures and I regularly exercise documentDBUtils in the course of running those stored procedures.
+I also have done extensive exploratory testing on DocumentDB's behavior using documentDBUtils... even finding some edge cases in DocumentDB's behavior. :-) However, you cannot run DoucmentDB locally and I don't have the patience to fully mock it out so there are currently no automated tests.

 ### Command line support ###